MC-AS-Huier/Better-Town-Of-Us-R/README.md

-## *Note: This repository is an unofficial continuation of Better Town of Us due to the original repository being discontinued.*
+## *Note: This repository is an unofficial continuation of Better Town of Us due to the original repository being deleted.*

 ![LOGO](./Images/TOU-logo.png)